Protect your children’s inheritance with Bloodline Wills

 What is a Bloodline Will?

-A bloodline Will is a Will that contains a trust.
+A Bloodline Will is a Will that contains a protective trust.
 The beneficiaries of the trust will be your children, their children and so on.
 The trust is discretionary, meaning that the trustees (which might include your children) do not have to pay out the funds.
 This can assist in situations where they may not want to inherit, such as during divorce proceedings or following bankruptcy.

 Many Wills leave assets exposed to predatory third parties.
 A Bloodline Will can help prevent your hard earned wealth from ending up in the hands of a stranger.